 Tony Fitzpatrick

-• Tony Fitzpatrick grew up on the South Side of Chicago, where his father was a burial vault salesman.
-A student...
+• Tony Fitzpatrick (1958 – 2025) grew up on the South Side of Chicago, where his father was a burial-vault salesman....

 As a child, Tony always drew.
 Birds were especially important to him because his grandmother used to say, “For the price of a piece of bread you can hear God sing.”
 Tony went to New York in the 1980s to experience the burgeoning art scene, spending much of his time in Washington Square Park selling drawings on the sidewalk.
 Keith Haring and Jean‑Michel Basquiat became early supporters, buying his art and introducing Tony to New York galleries.

-The Neville Brothers saw Tony’s work and, thinking he was a black artist from the South, approached him to do an album cover.
+The Neville Brothers saw Tony’s work and, thinking he was a Black artist from the South, approached him to do an album cover.
 Tony did the Yellow Moon cover, which he credits with launching his career.
-Within a year, much of the contemporary art world had become familiar with his work.
-The Nevilles also introduced Tony to New Orleans and he began spending a lot of time there, feeling a sense of belonging in a city that embraced artists, misfits and the down-and-out.
+Within a year, much of the contemporary-art world had become familiar with his work.
+The Nevilles also introduced Tony to New Orleans, and he began spending a lot of time there, feeling a sense of belonging in a city that embraced artists, misfits and the down-and-out.
 Around this time, Tony began showing in galleries in Chicago, New York, Los Angeles and London.

-Tony Fitzpatrick’s works are in the collections of the Art Institute of Chicago, the Museum of Modern Art in New York and the Museum of Contemporary Art, Miami.
-He is an accomplished poet and has published several books of his art and poetry, including The Hard Angels and The Neighborhood.
-As an actor he has appeared in numerous films, including Mad Dog and Glory, Philadelphia, Primal Fear, Married to the Mob and U.S. Marshals.
-Tony is a Chicago legend—a one time radio personality, former boxer, bouncer, and bartender—known today as a self-taught artist, poet, occasional actor, and all-around great guy.
+Tony Fitzpatrick’s works are in the collections of the Art Institute of Chicago, the Museum of Modern Art in New York and the Museum of Contemporary Art Miami.
+He was an accomplished poet and published several books of his art and poetry, including The Hard Angels and The Neighborhood.
+As an actor he appeared in numerous films, including Mad Dog and GloryPhiladelphia, Primal Fear, Married to the Mob and U.S. Marshals.
+Tony was a Chicago legend—a one-time radio personality, former boxer, bouncer and bartender—known as a self-taught artist, poet, occasional actor and all-around great guy.

 • SELECTED WORKS